sleeyax/sleeyax/README.md

   - Wrote and maintained site modules
   - Reverse engineered all kinds of antibot and WAFs - including mobile versions
 - [Ignite](https://twitter.com/lgnite) another AIO bot company
-  - Rewrote most of the code base from JavaScript spaghetti code to a modular TypeScript codebase and migrated from plain CSS to SCSS modules
+  - Rewrote most of the codebase from JavaScript spaghetti code to a modular TypeScript codebase and migrated from plain CSS to SCSS modules
 - [Stremio](https://www.stremio.com/) media player & content aggregator
   - Built plenty of [addons](https://github.com/sleeyax/stremio-addons) for the platform and moderated the [r/StremioAddons](https://www.reddit.com/r/stremioaddons) community
   - Built an [unofficial SDK](https://github.com/sleeyax/stremio-addon-sdk) in Rust